Prathyusha2210/IoTprojects/README.md

-# SmartHomeAutomation
+# Arduino codes for Internet of Things projects

-Arduino code for the smart Home Automation IoT project
+### 1. Arduino code for the smart Home Automation IoT project